 About the Author

-That session musician who asked about listing AI music production as a service?
-He’s one of seven Ron currently represents who earn their living from studio work, live performances, and licensing income.
-Over the past eighteen months, Ron has watched AI music generation evolve from an experimental curiosity to platforms with millions of users signing deals with major labels.
-He’s advised artists on whether to embrace AI as a compositional tool, resist it as an existential threat, or find the specialised musical territory where algorithms can’t compete.
+That question sent me into weeks of analysing Warner and Universal’s licensing frameworks, reading press releases, court filings, and contract structures, to understand what these deals actually mean for artists locked out of the negotiating room.
+Over the past eighteen months, I’ve watched AI music generation evolve from an experimental curiosity to platforms with millions of users signing deals with major labels.
+I’ve advised artists on whether to embrace AI as a compositional tool, resist it as an existential threat, or find the specialised musical territory where algorithms can’t compete.

 The Warner Suno Deal Explained (And What We Actually Know)